InvasiveH8ter/NASDM/README.md

 ## Run the first 2 cells using the play button at the top

-## GEE authentication will open a new window asking you to generate a token which is like a temporary password which you will plug into the Jupyter Notebook to allow it to access your GEE repository.
+## GEE authentication will open a new window asking you to generate a token which is simply a temporary password which you will plug into the Jupyter Notebook to allow it to access your GEE repository.

 ## You must Choose/Create a Cloud Project for your notebook.